Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Self-Ext and bulk local operator algebra

 for a chiral category $\mathcal{C}$ to have this higher analog of chiral algebra structure.

 This higher analog of chiral algebra structure is still mysterious to us.
-However, we can get a variant of this conjecture by imposing some extra structure on the vertex algebra, and the resulting structure on the self-Ext will be more familiar to us.
-Specifically, as is discussed in \cite{Costello:2020ndc}, when the boundary vertex algebra $V$ has a stress energy tensor, or equivalently in mathematical term $V$ is a conformal vertex algebra, the bulk theory will be topological.
+However, we can get a variant of this conjecture by imposing some extra structure on the boundary vertex algebra, and the resulting structure on the self-Ext will be more familiar to us.
+Specifically, as is discussed in \cite{Costello:2020ndc}, when the boundary vertex algebra $V$ has a stress energy tensor (i.e. $V$ is a conformal vertex algebra), the bulk theory will be topological.
 In this case the bulk local algebra becomes an $E_3$ algebra, and we expect that the self-$R$Hom can be naturally equipped with an $E_3$ algebra structure.